Digital-Satellite-Club/PacSatAFSKBoard/ProcessorPins.md

 BOARD1\_RF\_IN\_BYPASS), this could be done on a simplex board, too.
 It can just deactivate its ACTIVE\_N line and the RF switch will go to the bypass.

+I am unsure if the TX AX5043 can be coerced into being able to transmit at both 144MHz and 440MHz.

 # Power Control and Sequencing